craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 “That’s one of the best ideas I’ve ever heard.”

-My cofounders and I heard different variations of that phrase often when telling people about what we were building.
-90% of the time our pitch was met with plenty of encouraging, validating responses.
+My cofounders and I heard different variations of that phrase all the time when telling people about what we were building.
+Our pitch was met with almost exclusively encouraging, validating responses.

-We had built a small alpha test app to gather data to support our pitch and had 25 or so active users from our friends and family.
+We had built a small alpha test app to gather data to support the pitch and had 25 or so active users from our friends and family.

-With data in hand from real people in our target market, we strengthened our pitch and relatively quickly closed a million dollar seed round[^1].
+With data in hand from real people in our target market, we strengthened our pitch and quickly closed a million dollar seed round[^1].
 Seven figures worth of "validation", and we were going to put it to work.

 [^1]: At the time in 2014, this was a relatively large seed round, especially for a company based in the midwest.